Akanskhya-Praharaj/aws-devops-pipeline/README.md

 Deployment to EC2 with CodeDeploy

-Easily customizable for containerized workflowsREADME File
+Easily customizable for containerized workflows